 What Is a Credit Card?

 A credit card is a card that allows you to borrow money against a line of credit, otherwise known as the card’s credit limit.
-You use the card to make basic transactions, which are then reflected on your bill; the bank pays the merchant, and later, you pay the bank, when you receive your bill.
+You use the card to make basic transactions, which are reflected on your bill; the bank pays the merchant, and later, when you receive your bill, you pay the bank.

 Paying on time and in full will help you avoid interest and late fees and maintain or even improve your credit score.